In the Kitch

 • Serve these delicious potatoes with meaty main dishes like my bison stew and bison short ribs, or lighter mains like blackened chicken and crispy skin-on salmon.

-• They also taste amazing covered in ham gravy.
+• They also taste amazing covered in ham gravy, Cajun tomato gravy or this easy sawmill gravy.

 • For a bright, citrusy option, serve the potatoes with Greek lemon chicken thighs.